baptistecdr/rarbg_api/README.md

 ## Description
 This Rust module allows easy interaction with RARBG TorrentAPI.

-In particular, it allows to list or search torrents and to export them into a magnet file.
+In particular, it allows to list or search torrents and to export them to a magnet file.

 ## Quick start
 **This module is not yet publish on crates.io, but when it will :**